 What is Pulse Pressure?

-The major variations seen in the pulse pressure are when an individual undergoes major stress-inducing situations or while exercising.
+The major variations seen in pulse pressure are when an individual undergoes major stress-inducing situations or while exercising.

 In both these cases, the pulse pressure reduces and might even go above the upper limit of the normal range.